'Blurred Lines' duo to contest $7.4 million plagiarism verdict

 "Based upon their own feelings that they created 'Blurred Lines' from their own hearts and souls and no one else, and based on feedback from other prominent songwriters, (Thicke and Williams) feel they owe it to the creative world to make sure this verdict does not stand," King said.

 King said he would seek a retrial if the judge denies a motion requesting the verdict be set aside.
-Otherwise, King said, Thicke and Williams would appeal the judgment.
+Otherwise, King said, Thicke and Williams would appeal the judgement.

 King cited as grounds for contesting the verdict expert testimony given by a musicologist that he said compared "Blurred Lines" with "Got to Give it Up" based on elements of Gaye's song that were absent from the original sheet music.